 Based on a survey of more than 1,000 respondents, the study found that consumers use different channels for different issues.
 More than three-quarters of consumers use the phone for urgent issues, more than any other channel.
 Conversely, more than twice as many consumers use social media for comments, questions and complaints rather than problem resolution.
 Since most consumers are using different channels for different purposes, brands should tailor their customer service experience efforts to each channel.

-According to Daren Moore, president, government and enterprise services of The Northridge Group, customers' omnichannel preferences are of increasing importance, since 47 percent of consumers plan to use social media for customer service issues the same or more next year than they currently do.
+According to Daren Moore, President of The Northridge Group, customers' omnichannel preferences are of increasing importance, since 47 percent of consumers plan to use social media for customer service issues the same or more next year than they currently do.

 "Customers use each service channel differently," said Moore.
 "The onus is on companies to meet their customers on their channel of choice.
 A truly omni-channel customer service experience provides a consistent and seamless flow throughout all channels."

 Of all customer service channels, social media has the lowest percentage of issue resolution and follow-up, at 13 percent and 9 percent, respectively.
 Similarly, the survey found that only 13 percent of consumers get a response within minutes despite the inherent immediacy of social media.
 Two-thirds of consumers said the phone is the fastest channel for issue resolution followed by at a distant second by online chat (15 percent) and then email (10 percent).